 The Band Pass filter keeps frequencies from the low pass value to the high pass value, frequencies falling above the low pass or below the high pass will be filtered out.
-The menu, Filter Active Recording and All on Page options provide filtering for the active waveform or all the waveforms on the page.
+The Notch option filters out the frequencies in between the selected low pass and the high pass filters, leaving intact those that fall outside the range.
+Once the desired filter is set up, you can filter the active wave using the Filter icon from the Toolbar.
+The Process menu, Filter Active Recording and All on Page options provide filtering for the active waveform or all the waveforms on the page.
 To keep the filtered version, save the recording manually, or save as part of a report.